 Neptune is an automatic trading system made by ClickAlgo that uses a pack of best-performing indicators for the current pair to open and manage trades.
-And it's one of its strength – each bot is a separate system, using dedicated built-in indicators to measure the trend, direction, volume etc. Because of that, it's not all around – and this is a good thing because like in manual trading – some people are very good at trading on EURUSD but just average or even poor on others.
+And it's one of its strengths – each bot is a separate system, using dedicated built-in indicators to measure the trend, direction, volume etc. Because of that, it's not all around – and this is a good thing because like in manual trading – some people are very good at trading on EURUSD but just average or even poor on others.
 Same on Neptune – dedicated one could perform amazing on EURUSD but could make a constant loss if you try to use it on some other pairs.
 What would you prefer – have something amazing in a dedicated environment or just average on anything?

-Many complex ATS use some advanced logic to boosts profits like grid positions (adding new ones when previously opened one is on the loss) or hedging (opening another one in opposite direction if trend change).
+Many complex ATS use some advanced logic to boost profits like grid positions (adding new ones when a previously opened one is on the loss) or hedging (opening another one in opposite direction if the trend change).
 However, if they can make a huge profit this always means that they risk much also – and this can be seen on backtests as usually very high drawdowns.
 Neptune is very old school in this case – it doesn’t grid, doesn’t hedge, just open position with stop loss, its very trend following, simple as that.
 You can manage risk very easily and also make it very safe.

 Can Neptune be used out of the box?